Part V

 Integration is the fire of the Crucible across the Five Energetic Bodies.

-Integration settles in Form (sleep, food, movement) and moves as Eros (life-force and emotion).
+Integration settles in the Form Body (sleep, food, movement) and moves through the Eros Body (life-force and emotion).

-This integration clarifies in Soul (awareness and meaning), reorganizes Archetypal patterns (roles, myths, shadows), and is tempered by the Void (silence and spaciousness).
+This integration clarifies in the Soul Body (awareness and meaning), reorganizes the Archetypal Body (roles, myths, shadows), and is tempered by the Void Body (silence and spaciousness).

 Without anchoring through these layers, the spark either burns uncontained—or never catches at all.